-Through engaging in periodic life review, moment by-moment re-assessments of your situation, and other skills, I will examine how taking inventory in your “store” is such an easy and effective tool to seeing the world through more positive terms and keeping more upbeat and optimistic.
+Thn perough engaging iriodic life review, moment-by-moment re-assessments of your situation, and other skills, I will examine how taking inventory in your “store” is such an easy and effective tool to seeing the world through more positive terms and keeping more upbeat and optimistic.
 How is this done?
 Taking inventory begins by developing a greater appreciation of your personal accomplishments, milestones, growth, maturation, obstacles overcome and all the great feats you accomplished during your life.

 This is the inventory you are taking inventory of and building an arsenal of positives to draw from when things seem bleak.
 So, how is this done?

-Taking an inventory not only serves to re-frame negative thought processes in the moment, it can also paint an entirely new narrative of negative experiences over the course of a lifetime.
+Taking an inventory not only serves to re-frame negative thought processes at the moment, but it can also paint an entirely new narrative of negative experiences over the course of a lifetime.

 You can establish a new narrative in your mind by identifying positives (this is what I mean by taking inventory) throughout your journey can be critical in overcoming periodic bouts of depression or depressive symptoms.

 These depressive symptoms or dark moments riddled with sadness and grief over your present status can be altered!

 I do not recommend combating extreme states or extreme depression with suicidal thoughts with this skill.
 In these cases, you may want to consider a level of care that can address your increased risk of self-harm to yourself or others.